Netdata – A Real-Time Performance Monitoring Tool for Linux Systems

 - MySQL database monitoring: queries, updates, locks, issues, threads, etc.

 - Postfix email server message queue.

 - Squid proxy server bandwidth and requests monitoring.

 - Hardware sensors (temperature, voltage, fans, power, humidity, etc).

 netdata Installation on Linux Systems

-1. Before you start installing netdata utility, make sure you have these basic build environment packages installed on the system, if not install it using your respective distribution package manager as shown:
+Alternatively, you can also install latest netdata manually by cloning its repository, but before you start installing netdata, make sure you have these basic build environment packages installed on the system, if not install it using your respective distribution package manager as shown:

 On Debian / Ubuntu